-All of the Foundation's investments in marketable securities are under the management of one mutual fund manager, TIAA-CREF Mutual Funds of Boston, Massachusetts.
+The Foundation's investments in marketable securities are under the management of one mutual fund manager, TIAA-CREF Mutual Funds of Boston, Massachusetts.
+The managed investment account is managed by the TIAA-CREF Trust Company, FSB, also of Boston, Massachusetts.